alexalexsmith/dragger_tools/README.md

 # Maya Dragger Tools
 dragger tools for maya
-place the dragger_tools folder in your scripts folder and run the dragger tool with the below commands
+place the dragger_tools folder in your scripts folder and run the dragger tool with the below commands.
+The tools work by dragging the left mouse across the viewport.
+You can lock the drag value to avoid overshooting using the ctrl key and reduce the drag speed using the alt key.

 ## Tween Dragger
 <img width="720" height="720" alt="tween_dragger" src="https://github.com/user-attachments/assets/26f00c16-f5a1-44eb-9fae-506fecf1a2f2" />